-There has been a continuing performance below the Emergency Access Standard in March and April.
+For a second month running the department has achieved the Emergency Access Standard, that said it is necessary to continue to work to improve performance in respect of Flow 3&4, such as consistently increasing morning discharges.
 The main cause of breaches during this time has been delays waiting for bed availability and reflects ongoing challenges in the discharge of complex patients.